County Cork Ireland · Co. Cork · Ringaskiddy Save · Share

 Nov-Feb

-The harbour can be rough.
-Ferries occasionally cancel or divert.
-Check the forecast and the ferry status before arriving.
+The harbour can turn rough and ferry sailings occasionally cancel or divert.
+Check the forecast and the ferry status before you set out for the terminal.

 ◐ Mind yourself